Version October 2022

 - the responsibilities of the ISPRS Technical Commissions and Working Groups and procedures to ensure efficient operation;

-- the relationships between the Technical Commission President (TCP), the Vice-President and the WG officers (Chairs, Co-Chairs, and secretaries);
+- the relationships between the Technical Commission President (TCP), Vice-President (Vice-TCP) and the WG officers (Chairs, Co-Chairs, and secretaries);

 - the responsibilities of WG officers;